Dreyerized/bananascrum/README.md

-# Directions for setting up on a new install of Debian 5 #
+# Directions for setting up on a new install of Debian 5 (Lenny) or 7 (Wheezy) #

 # Install JDK 6 #
 	sudo apt-get install open-jdk-6-jdk
-	vim .profile
-	  add 'export SSL_CERT_FILE=/etc/java-6-openjdk/' to the end of file . .profile
+	sudo vim /etc/environment (not needed if using Debian 7) add 'SSL_CERT_FILE=/etc/java-6-openjdk/security/cacerts' to the end of file . /etc/environment

 # Install mysql with user and database #
 	sudo apt-get install mysql-server